 It has also ended its business with factories that force its employees to do excessive overtime.
 All these factors have contributed to Nike’s phenomenal success in the global market.

 Nike’s unique distribution model helps it to save $0.15 per unit.
-Considering the amount of stock Nike produces, $0.15 saving in manufacturing overhead saves millions of dollars for Nike.
+Considering the amount of stock Nike produces, a $0.15 saving in manufacturing overhead saves millions of dollars for Nike.

 Differences in Supply Chain Strategy